hggh/solar-weatherstation/README.md

   * read the voltage of the solar panel before the z diode and the diode (+2 pins are used)
   * install the Lux sensor (i2c)
   * install the rain gauge INT0 pin (https://de.aliexpress.com/item/1-pcs-of-spare-part-for-weather-station-for-rain-meter-to-measure-the-rain-volume/32793367115.html)
+  * pack the supercap into styrofoam to lower temperature

 ## read supercap voltage